marco262/my_wiki/data/curse_of_strahd/gm_notes/notebook.md

 ## Notes for Next Session

-* Create tokens
-* Create guard/cultist tokens
 * Fill out visual aids for Krezk
+* Finish prepping abbey
 * Get more battle/Vallaki/character theme music
+* FIRST DAY OF FULL MOON YAAAAASSSSS
 * Have Orin do History checks as they come across stuff on the road